cldwalker/rubydoc/README.md

 ## Credits
 Thanks to @relevance fridays for time to start this!

-## TODO
+## Additional links
-* Pick more comparisons up from https://gist.github.com/17283
+* https://gist.github.com/17283 - A nice list of Array and Enumerable ruby/clojure comparisons